 - Both are not currently enjoying specific stipulated incentives, such as pioneer status, investment tax allowance, reinvestment allowance, etc.

-- With effect from year of assessment 2019, upon the expiry of its ITA or PS incentives, there are no unutilised ITA or unabsorbed pioneer losses.
+- With effect from year of assessment 2019, upon the expiry of its investment tax allowance (ITA) or pioneer status (PS) incentives, there are no unutilised ITA or unabsorbed pioneer losses.

 ‘Related company’ is defined by the Income Tax Act 1967 and involves the application of a two-tier test.
 The companies are regarded as 'related' if: